 Remember, the practice of file sharing by way of torrent downloads such as a Kickass proxy isn’t illegal.
 Downloading copyrighted material without paying for it though – that’s illegal.

 With the vast amount of streaming services available today across the markets of film, television, and music, it’s never been easier to support your favourite creators by subscribing to a service that suits you.
-Music lovers note that Napster/Rhapsody, Tidal, and Youtube Music pay the best dividends to artists per stream.
+Music lovers, note that Napster/Rhapsody, Tidal, and Youtube Music pay the best dividends to artists per stream.
+Spotify – especially if you’re using a free account – pays the least.

 In 2021, game streaming has also come into the fore.
 For a subscription fee similar to Netflix, services such as Xbox Game Pass and PlayStation Now allow access to thousands of video games, all downloadable on-demand.
 These programs often include older games that were previously unplayable or unavailable on newer consoles, meaning it’s a fantastic way to revisit the classics you grew up on without using an illegal emulator.